Adam Johansson: IFK Göteborg

-Seattle Sounders FC
+Seattle Sounders

 Johansson signed with Major League Soccer club Seattle Sounders FC on 29 December 2011 to replace James Riley at right back.
 He contacted Swedish personnel in MLS, including New York Red Bulls coach Hans Backe and former Sounders midfielder Erik Friberg, about the league prior to signing, and joined the team in Arizona for training in January 2012.
 The Swedish defender made his Seattle debut during 2–1 win over Santos Laguna in a CONCACAF Champions League quarterfinal fixture on 8 March 2012.
 He made his MLS league debut on 17 March in a 3–1 win against Toronto at CenturyLink Field.
 He didn't regularly start games until July due to a hamstring injury, when he provided 2 assists in a 2–2 draw against the New York Red Bulls.
 Johansson didn't play in any of the Sounders' U.S. Open Cup matches, and played one minute of the 2012–13 Champions League at the end of a 3–1 win over Caledonia AIA in August.
 Johansson played all 4 games in the MLS Cup playoffs, conceding a penalty against the Los Angeles Galaxy for a handball on Robbie Keane in a 2–1 win in the Conference Final, which the Sounders lost 4–2 on aggregate.
 Johansson was waived by Seattle on 19 March 2013.